dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

 1) R2R code never benefits from Dynamic PGO as it's not instrumented and is promoted straight to Tier1 when it's hot
 2) Instrumentation in Tier0 comes with a big overhead and it's better to only instrument hot Tier0 code (whether it's ILOnly or R2R)

-A good example explaining the problem with non-instrumented R2R code is this TechEmpower benchmark:
+A good example explaining boths problems is this TechEmpower benchmark (plaintext-plaintext):

 ![Plaintext](DynamicPgo-InstrumentedTiers-Plaintext.png)